-Technical Threat assessments must include input from AU and NNSA per CNSS and other policies for threat to information systems from technical means such as technical surveillance countermeasures (TSCM) and TEMPEST. - (8) Bidirectional Reporting, Communications and Collaboration. - (a) DOE cybersecurity dashboard and periodic reporting for leadership, management, cybersecurity professionals, and information resource management operators. - (b) Periodic status reporting to governing bodies. - (c) Formal processes to share lessons learned with DEs to increase situational awareness and improve DOE's collective cybersecurity posture. - (d) Processes, platforms and tools for sharing of cybersecurity threat data within the Department and with relevant Federal Agencies. - (9) Processes to leverage the Federal Risk and Authorization Management Program (FedRAMP). - (10) Maintain a DHS Rule of Engagement Authorization for HVAs and maintain support processes for HVA Assessments by DHS. - g.
+- (b) Establish triage and assessment processes for reported vulnerabilities by external third parties. - (c) Maintain communication with external third parties on reported vulnerabilities. - (d) Track reported vulnerabilities in alignment with risk management and incident reporting metrics and processes. - (9) Bidirectional Reporting, Communications, and Collaboration. - (a) DOE cybersecurity dashboard and periodic reporting for leadership, management, cybersecurity professionals, and information resource management operators. - (b) Periodic status reporting to governing bodies. - (c) Formal processes to share lessons learned with DEs to increase situational awareness and improve DOE's collective cybersecurity posture. - (d) Processes, platforms and tools for sharing of cybersecurity threat data within the Department and with relevant Federal Agencies. - (10) Processes to leverage the Federal Risk and Authorization Management Program (FedRAMP). - (11) Maintain a DHS Rule of Engagement Authorization for HVAs and maintain support processes for HVA Assessments by DHS. - g.
 Coordination of the DOE Technical Security Program (TSP) from DOE O 470.6, Technical Security Program, current version, and the DOE Cybersecurity Program as well as processes to address any deviation from associated federal requirements are handled in accordance with governing directives. - h.
-Coordination and any deviations involving COMSEC requirements must come from the DOE COMSEC COR to the appropriate National Authority. - i.
+Coordination for deviations involving COMSEC requirements must come from the DOE COMSEC COR to the appropriate National Authority. - i.
 DE-CSPP.
-In the addition to addressing the required common CSPP items, DEs must develop and maintain DE-CSPPs that address the following:
+In the addition to addressing the required common CSPP items, DEs must develop and maintain DE-CSPPs that address the following: - (1) Risk Management. - (a) Must provide the framework for establishing acceptable risk in context of mission performance and assurance, and in accordance with other DOE Directives, as applicable.

-(1) Risk Management.
+(b) For contractors, the Federal Oversight must provide a methodology and model for graded oversight that is based on risk and the contractor's past performance in risk management and tailored to meet mission needs.

-- (a) Must provide the framework for establishing acceptable risk in context of mission performance and assurance, and in accordance with other DOE Directives, as applicable. - (b) For contractors, the Federal Oversight must provide a methodology and model for graded oversight that is based on risk and the contractor's past performance in risk management and tailored to meet mission needs. - (c) Must provide flexibility to tailor cybersecurity protections based on risk assessments to cost-effectively reduce information security risks to an acceptable level. - (d) Must utilize a partnership approach that includes the AO and consultations with the Mission Owner in establishing acceptable risks.
+- (c) Must provide flexibility to tailor cybersecurity protections based on risk assessments to cost-effectively reduce information security risks to an acceptable level. - (d) Must utilize a partnership approach that includes the AO and consultations with the Mission Owner in establishing acceptable risks.